john-science/python_for_scientists/classes/20_cython/lecture_20.md

 ### The Disclaimer

 Cython is a big topic.
-It would take 4-8 lectures to cover it completely.
+It could easily fill 4-8 lectures.
 So we won't be doing that.
 But it would also be a disservice to skip it entirely.
 The approach we will take here is to show *one example* of how to use Cython.
 This is not, by any means, the only way to use Cython.
-This is just one approach.

 This lecture shows some examples of how to speed up pre-existing Python code using Cython.
-The approach we will take is to add a `*.pxd` file for each `*.py` file, and juggle the new Cython build process.
+We will add a `*.pxd` file for each `*.py` file, and juggle the new Cython build process.

 Again, this is not the only way to use Cython, but a common and useful one.